exakat/exakat-docs/Reference/Rules/Namespaces/CouldUseMagicConstant.rst

 Could Use Namespace Magic Constant
 ++++++++++++++++++++++++++++++++++

   Use the `__NAMESPACE__ <https://www.php.net/manual/en/language.constants.predefined.php>`_ magic constant, instead of hardcoding the current namespace.
+That way, the namespace is easier to read, and it will change with the namespace expression.

 .. code-block:: php